 In fact, I still remember how my brother-in-law Paul, almost single-handedly ate my first cream cheese pound cake.
 He kept raving about how it was the best cake he had ever eaten.

-However, you should know that Paul is a type 2 diabetic and eating that much cake was the last thing he needed.
+However, you should know that Paul is a type 2 diabetic, and eating that much cake was the last thing he needed.

-So the time had come for me to give my family and friends a healthy low carb option that was not only delicious but wouldn’t cause unnecessary sugar spikes.
+So the time had come for me to give my family and friends a healthy low-carb option that was not only delicious but wouldn’t cause unnecessary sugar spikes.

 Keto Cream Cheese Pound Cake

-With lots of practice came more confidence and the reason why I finally decided to convert my traditional high carb pound cake.
-I wanted my keto cream cheese pound cake good enough to share with ALL my friends and family.
+With lots of practice came more confidence, and the reason why I finally decided to convert my traditional high-carb pound cake.
+I wanted my keto cream cheese pound cake to be good enough to share with ALL my friends and family.

-Even if they were not doing a ketogenic diet.

-As I began to understand how keto baking worked I decided it was time to recreate a true pound cake experience, you know that rich buttery flavor we all crave?
+Even if they were not doing a ketogenic diet, as I began to understand how keto baking worked I decided it was time to recreate a true pound cake experience, you know that rich buttery flavor we all crave?
 There was no way I would be denied.

 Just take a moment to read through some of the pages of comments.
 See for yourself how so many people are enjoying this recipe and adding their own personal twists.

 This keto-friendly cream cheese pound cake recipe not only produces a moist, pound cake, but it’s also super low in carbs.
 If that’s not a win, I don’t know what is.